zeynepsturan/30-Days-Of-Python-TR/10_Day_Loops/10_loops.md

     - [Exercises: Level 2](#exercises-level-2)
     - [Exercises: Level 3](#exercises-level-3)

-# 📘 Day 10
+# 📘 10.
+Gün

-## Loops
+## Döngüler

 Life is full of routines.
-In programming we also do lots of repetitive tasks.
-In order to handle repetitive task programming languages use loops.
-Python programming language also provides the following types of two loops:
+Programlamada da sık sık tekrarlayan tasklar yaparız.
+In order to handle repetitive task programlama dilleri döngüleri kullanır.
+Python programlama dili aşağıdaki iki döngüyü sağlar:

-1. while loop
+1. while döngüsü
-2. for loop
+2. for döngüsü

-### While Loop
+### While Döngüsü

 We use the reserved word _while_ to make a while loop.
 It is used to execute a block of statements repeatedly until a given condition is satisfied.
 When the condition becomes false, the lines of code after the loop will be continued to be executed.